devmnj/keystone-nuxt-blog-master/README.md

 3. grapql API
 4. tailwindcss

-Hope this will help new comers to learn Keystone-5.
+>Hope this project will help beginners to get started with Kesytone CMS + Nuxt